-- Fill out a fitness program/weight loss program reimbursement claim form. - · Follow the instructions to submit the completed claim to Blue Cross Blue Shield of Massachusetts.
+- Fill out a fitness program/weight loss program reimbursement claim form. - Follow the instructions to submit the completed claim to Blue Cross Blue Shield of Massachusetts.

-Reimbursement requests may be mailed to Blue Cross Blue Shield of Massachusetts or submitted online (when available).
-For additional information on how to file a claim or to get a claim form, log on to the Blue Cross Blue Shield of Massachusetts Web site at www.bluecrossma.org.
+To get a claim form, log on to the Blue Cross Blue Shield of Massachusetts Web site at www.bluecrossma.com.